 - How much coffee do you want? (cafr as substance).

-- How many coffees did you order? (coffee as coffee cups).
+- How many coffees did you order? (coffee as cups of coffee).

 Practical Tips for Remembering Which One to Use